Mission & Outreach

 We focus our giving, which is done through a grant process in the spring, in three primary areas: providing for basic human needs (hunger, clothing, homelessness, etc.); educating youth, especially in areas of social and emotional development; and supporting restorative justice through prison ministry and re-entry programs.

-We currently support 24 different groups and agencies that address these three areas.
-This year our giving to these groups totaled $90,000.
+We currently support 20 different groups and agencies that address these three areas.
 Click on the Groups We Support tab to the left to learn more about these organizations.

 We direct our national and international mission giving through the Presbyterian Church (USA).
 We also support denominational causes through our general mission pledge to the denomination and through the special offerings of the Presbyterian Church (USA).
 These include: The Christmas Joy Offering, The One Great Hour of Sharing Offering (Easter), and the Peace and Global Witness Offering (October).